The Future of F1 Aerodynamics – Innovation in Motion by Guest Writer Felix

 The 2026 Revolution – Less Drag, More Action

 The upcoming 2026 technical regulations aim to create cars that are lighter, smaller, and more efficient, all while promoting closer racing.
-One of the biggest changes will be the introduction of active aerodynamics, systems that allow parts of the car, such as wings or flaps, to adjust dynamically depending on the situation.
+One of the biggest changes will be the introduction of active aerodynamics.
+These systems allow parts of the car, such as wings or flaps, to adjust dynamically depending on the situation.

-Instead of relying on fixed wings that generate both downforce and drag at all times, active aero will let the car “breathe” with the circuit, opening surfaces on straights to reduce drag and closing them in corners to regain grip.
+Instead of relying on fixed wings that generate both downforce and drag at all times, active aero will let the car “breathe” with the circuit.
+It will open surfaces on straights to reduce drag and close them in corners to regain grip.
 This concept builds upon DRS (Drag Reduction System) but with far more sophistication and integration.

 The aim?
 Cleaner racing and more overtakes.
 With less turbulent wake behind each car, following another driver will no longer punish the pursuer.
 For fans, that means tighter packs and more on-track battles.
 For engineers, it’s a new design frontier that will demand creative aero thinking unlike any previous era.